 - a.
 Definition, Nature, Scope and Aims of Psychology Basic and Applied Fields of Psychology. - b.
 Historical Origins -The rise of Experimental Psychology.
-The Emergence, development and decline of the Schools of Psychology Methods of Study - Observation method, Experimental method, Survey and case study method.
+The Emergence, development and decline of the Schools of Psychology a.
+Genetic perspective - Chromosomes, DNA, Genes Dominant - Recessive Genes Principle

+Methods of Study - Observation method, Experimental method, Survey and case study method.